Meet some of our partners and tutors

 She has always had a keen interest in understanding the different ways in which children learn and loves nothing more than encouraging a child and watching their confidence grow.
 Daisy believes that in order to be a good teacher, more importantly than a degree, you need to have a genuine enthusiasm to impart knowledge.
 She is happy to be back in the family business where she is able to dedicate herself to the mission to make an enjoyable education available to all and looks forward to future projects such as opening a teacher training course for local adults to develop their own teaching skills.

-Arthur Ponsonby, Founder and Director of The Right Tuition Company
+Arthur Ponsonby, Designated Partner of The Right Tuition Company

 After leaving Eton College, Arthur acquired a BA in Theology from the University of Leeds and then gained an MSc in International Relations Theory from the London School of Economics.
 Following a brief stint in the City, he received his teacher training at a London primary school before moving into the world of private tuition, teaching pupils successfully at both primary and secondary level.